TIMELINE

 Review Request

-We created the typography and color scheme based on branding guidelines from the International Olympic Committee.
-We then created multiple components that would allow the site to scale for future games such as the LA Olympics.
+We created the typography and color scheme based on established branding guidelines.
+We then created multiple components that would allow the site to scale for future games.
 The homepage informed the creation of the design system as well.